Above: Our students in action at the annual Justin Siena Math Competition.

-Operations with decimals, fractions; algebra expressions and equations; two and three-dimensional geometry
+Operations with decimals, fractions, algebra expressions and equations, and two and three-dimensional geometry.

 In 6th grade students continue and deepen their explorations with mathematics.
 Fractions, terminating decimals, and integers are now known as rational numbers.
 The concept of irrational numbers is introduced.
 Mastering of fractions becomes key by this grade and applications of proportions, fractions, percent and geometry are all covered in greater depth.
 Algebra concepts such as expressions, equations and graphing are also explored.